Main page content

 Gov. Abbott lauds GURI grant recipients

-AUSTIN—Texas Gov. Gregg Abbott hosted several researchers – including Dr. Joan Brennecke, who will soon be joining the faculty of The University of Texas at Austin -- at the Governor’s Mansion on Monday to congratulate them for being selected as the first recipients of grants through the Governor’s University Research Initiative.
+AUSTIN—Texas Gov. Greg Abbott hosted several researchers – including Dr. Joan Brennecke, who will soon be joining the faculty of The University of Texas at Austin -- at the Governor’s Mansion on Monday to congratulate them for being selected as the first recipients of grants through the Governor’s University Research Initiative.

 Approved by the Texas Legislature in 2015, the Governor’s University Research Initiative, or GURI, was designed to bring the best and brightest researchers in the world to Texas colleges and universities.
 To date, the governor’s office has approved nearly $40 million in GURI matching funds to three Texas universities: UT Austin, Texas A&M and the University of Houston.